-- Select File > Save to save the project to your local cache. - Select File > Save and Pack to pack the project to the location you specified for your packed project.
+- 1. Do one of the following: - Select File > Save to save the project to your local cache. - Select File > Save and Pack to pack the project to the location you specified for your packed project.

 The unpacked project is saved and packed to the original zipped project file.